Statistical Learning of Value-at-Risk and Expected Shortfall: Multi- Learning for VaR

-Given that the training is done for a single fixed confidence level $\alpha$, we refer to this approach as {the \itshape single-$\alpha$ learning} (or {\itshape single-$\alpha$} for brevity in the numerics).
-Under this approach, if one is interested in finding the conditional $\VaR$ for another confidence level, one has to repeat the training procedure using the new confidence level in the learning problem \eqref{num_var_single_alpha_finite_sample}.
+In this part we are interested in learning $\VaR(Y|X)$ for multiple confidence levels $\alpha\in(0,1)$ using a single empirical error minimization.
+This can help give insights into the sensitivity of $\VaR(Y|X)$ with respect to the confidence level, or into the full distribution of $Y$ given $X$ (e.g.\ approximated by a histogram representation).
+Given that the previous trainings were done for a single fixed confidence level $\alpha$, we refer to them as {the single-$\alpha$ learning} (or {single-$\alpha$} for brevity in the numerics): under this approach, if one is interested in finding the conditional VaR for another confidence level, one has to repeat the training procedure using the new confidence level.